manuelsagra/elblogdemanu.com/README.md

-# Custom Responsive Theme
+# Custom WordPress Responsive Theme

 This is the theme I've developed for [El Blog de Manu](http://elblogdemanu.com/).
 It's very simple and it has many harcoded values and shortcuts to make it fast.
 It can be used as a base for your theme, changing some images, throwing some `bloginfo()` functions or changing some literals.

 ## Install

-First, download Wordpress and configure it.
+First, download WordPress and configure it.
 Then clone or download this repository and move the directory to `wp-content/themes`.

 These plugins are used for optimal performance: